-In some cases, it is possible that a diagnosis of cat eye syndrome may be suspected before birth (prenatally) based upon specialized tests, such as ultrasound, amniocentesis, and/or chorionic villus sampling (CVS).
-During fetal ultrasonography, reflected sound waves create an image of the developing fetus, potentially revealing certain findings that suggest a chromosomal disorder or other developmental abnormalities.
-During amniocentesis, a sample of fluid that surrounds the developing fetus is removed and analyzed, while CVS involves the removal of tissue samples from a portion of the placenta.
-Chromosomal studies performed on such fluid or tissue samples may reveal tetrasomy (supernumerary chromosome) or trisomy of a portion of chromosome 22.
+It is possible that a diagnosis of CES may be suspected before birth (prenatally) based upon specialized tests, such as ultrasound, amniocentesis, and/or chorionic villus sampling (CVS).
+During fetal ultrasonography, reflected sound waves create an image of the developing fetus, potentially revealing certain defects such as a heart defect that might suggest CES.
+During amniocentesis, a sample of amniotic fluid containing fetal cells is removed and analyzed, while CVS involves the removal of tissue samples from a portion of the placenta.
+Chromosomal studies performed on such cells may reveal the CES chromosome.

-Additional specialized imaging techniques and/or other tests may also be used to detect and/or characterize certain gastrointestinal, genitourinary, renal, skeletal, biliary, and/or other physical abnormalities that may occur in association with cat eye syndrome.
-In addition, in affected individuals with severe short stature, laboratory testing and other studies may be conducted to help determine whether growth hormone deficiency may play a role in growth delays.
+Specialized imaging techniques and/or other tests may also be used to detect and/or characterize possible gastrointestinal, genitourinary, renal, skeletal, or biliary defects, as well as other physical abnormalities that may occur in association with CES.
+Investigation of cognitive function may also be appropriate.

-The treatment of cat eye syndrome may require the coordinated efforts of a team of medical professionals, such as pediatricians; surgeons; heart specialists (cardiologists); physicians who specialize in diagnosing and treating abnormalities of the digestive tract; eye specialists; health professionals who detect, evaluate, and help to manage hearing problems; physicians who diagnose and treat disorders of the skeleton, muscles, joints, and related tissues (orthopedists); and/or other health care professionals.
+The treatment of CES may require the coordinated efforts of a team of medical professionals, such as pediatricians, surgeons, heart specialists (cardiologists), specialists of the digestive tract, eye specialists; health professionals who detect, evaluate, and help to manage hearing problems; physicians who diagnose and treat disorders of the skeleton, muscles, joints, and related tissues (orthopedists); and/or other health care professionals.

 Before and after surgery for certain cardiac defects, individuals may be susceptible to bacterial infection of the heart lining and valves (endocarditis).
 Therefore, preventive (prophylactic) antibiotic therapy may be prescribed before and after certain surgical procedures and dental visits.
 In addition, respiratory infections must be treated vigorously and early.

 For individuals with certain skeletal abnormalities, treatment may include physical therapy and various orthopedic techniques, potentially including surgical measures.
-In addition, as noted above, individuals with severe short stature in association with growth hormone deficiency may be candidates for growth hormone therapy.
+In addition, individuals with severe short stature in association with growth hormone deficiency may be candidates for growth hormone therapy.

-Early intervention is important to ensure that children with cat eye syndrome reach their potential.
+Early intervention is important to ensure that children with CES reach their potential.
 Special services that may be beneficial include special remedial education, special social support, and/or other medical, social, and/or vocational services.

-Genetic counseling will also be of benefit for patients and their families.
-As mentioned previously, chromosomal studies may be recommended for parents of affected individuals, such as to determine whether they exhibit mosaicism for the marker chromosome, particularly should they manifest any features that may be associated with the disorder (e.g., preauricular pits and/or tags, downslanting palpebral fissures).
-In other cases, chromosomal studies may help to determine whether a balanced translocation is present in one of the parents.
-Other treatment for this disorder is symptomatic and supportive.
+Genetic counseling will also be of benefit for affected individuals and their families.
+Chromosomal studies may be recommended for parents of affected individuals to determine whether they carry the CES chromosome or exhibit mosaicism for this chromosome, particularly if they manifest any features that may be associated with the disorder.
+Genetic counseling may also benefit adults with CES who are interested in having children.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: